shopnearn/shopearnpro/shopearn-app/dbtables/SCHEMA.md

 1. Display rewards for user
 2. Calculate reward distribution
 3. Display user profile
-4. Get the list of last N orders for user
-5. Get a single order with all its items by id
+4. Get a single order with all its items by id
+5. Show all listings by a seller
+6. Fetch a listing by its ID
+7. Display the list of last N orders for a buyer
+8. Show order status by orderID

 ## Database Index Schema